Prop Making & Special Effects - BA (Hons) Degree

 - Opportunities to work on productions in our theatre

-"This is one of the only courses in the UK where the students are involved in live projects and commissions", "so impressed", "top quality", "spectacular" - see external reviews of student work >
+"This is one of the only courses in the UK where the students are involved in live projects and commissions", "so impressed", "top quality", "spectacular" - see external reviews of our student work

 Please bring a portfolio of work or samples, as appropriate, that best demonstrates your abilities.
 This should include a range of 2D sketchbooks, drawings, paintings, design artwork.
 3D models, sculptures etc (or good quality photographs of 3D work).